 I’ll focus on getting us all home faster.

 Every extra hour we spend stuck in traffic is yet another frustrating hour we aren’t doing something else we want to do.
-Sacramento politicians routinely loot transportation dollars, and even raised the gas tax last year so they would have more money for their pet projects and special interest supporters.
+Sacramento politicians routinely loot transportation dollars, and even raised the gas tax last year so they would have more money for their pet projects and special interests.
 It’s the same all over again: they think we aren’t paying attention, or that we won’t say enough.
 But I will say ‘enough!’

 As your Assemblywoman, I will strongly support more lanes on our freeways, highways and roads.
-I’m happy to supplement roads with more public transportation as well, but the truth is most middle class people use cars to get from place to place, and that isn’t going to change.
+I’m happy to supplement roads with more public transportation as well, but the truth is most Californians use cars to get from place to place, and that isn’t going to change.
 I will also put the pressure on our city government to fix local streets and get rid of the potholes that Assemblyman Maienschein let fester when he was our councilman, when he came close to bankrupting the city.

 I will also fight to tackle homelessness at its root cause, by shedding light on the substance abuse and mental health issues which plague the vast majority of our homeless population, and focusing on job training for those folks who truly need a hand up not a hand out.

 Free trips to Hawaii.
 Cocktail parties every night.
 Thousands of dollars in what they call “chum” but the rest of us would call “gifts” from special interests.
 Sham legislative days to collect per-diem.
 Sexual harassment scandals that are brushed under the rug.
 Believe it or not, this is what Sacramento politicians consider “business as usual.”
 I cannot believe it!
 Is it any wonder that career politicians like Assemblyman Maienschein work for them, not us?